 The only indispensable prerequisite for mediation is the willingness of the parties to sit around the table, to feel encouraged to stand up for their interests and to develop models and agreements in a spirit of fairness; e.g. on the question of each other’s home, on household financing, on old-age provision, on property disputes, on the distribution of household effects and on questions of parental custody.

 Normally, the fee is based on hourly rates, in the case of consultative bodies partly on donations.
 Therefore, no standard fee can be given; it can vary between 50 and 250 EUR per session (60 minutes).
-So, make sure in advance of the costs to be expected.
+Please make sure in advance of the costs to be expected.

 Normally, the results of mediation are summed up in a memorandum acc. to the parties‘ joint decision.
 In the case of separation or divorce, a – legally binding – agreement is sought.
 Here, lawyers are involved and, if required, the agreement is authenticated by a notary.